ZHANG-zzt/LLM-for-AUV./README.md

 * Install [Bluerov2_sim]
 ## How to use

-* Follow the steps in [Bluerov2_sim] to start the gazebo simulation platform.
+* Follow the steps in [Bluerov2_sim] to start the Gazebo simulation platform.